Minneapolis Advisory Committee on Aging

 - To develop long and short range goals and objectives on an annual basis.

 - To work closely with the Minneapolis Senior Ombudsman.

 - To act at all times within the province of this charge for the general interest of Minneapolis senior residents, rather than in the specific interests of any group or individual.

-The SCAC meets the second Thursday of every month from 1:00 - 2:30 pm in Room 333 of Minneapolis City Hall.
-For more information please call Christina Kendrick at (612) 673-3952 or Christina.Kendrick@minneapolismn.gov .
+The MACOA meets the second Thursday of every month from 1:00 - 2:30 pm in Room 333 of Minneapolis City Hall.
+For more information and to confirm meeting day, time and locations please contact Christina Kendrick at (612) 673-3952 or Christina.Kendrick@minneapolismn.gov .